Blintox/Pico_RCM_Injector/README.md

 ## Instructions

 1. Flash latest .uf2 to pico from releases
-2. Power pico with 5v through VBUS and Ground (must be VBUS and 5v).
+2. Power pico with 3-5v through VSYS and Ground.
 Pico led should slow blink while waiting for device.
 3. Put device in RCM mode and connect powered pico through usb-c.
 Pico led should be solid green while injecting payload.
 4. Afer Payload Delivery disconnect pico